 Pizza is a fun theme to do in preschool, pre-k, and kindergarten.
 Kids LOVE pizza!
 Research tells us that kids learn and retain the most when they are interested and invested in what they are learning about.
-The group I have this year would order pizza every day for lunch if their parents let them which told me pizza was a perfect theme for this group.
+The group I have this year would order pizza every day for lunch if their parents let them/ I knew pizza was a perfect theme for this group.

-My pizza theme lasted about one month in my preschool classroom and we also did a shapes unit during the pizza theme as well.
+My pizza theme lasted about one month in my preschool classroom, and we also did a shapes unit during the pizza theme as well.
 Shapes was the perfect math unit to teach during our pizza theme.
-There are shapes all over a pizza restaurant (toppings, slices, boxes, cups, sign, pans, etc.).
+There are shapes all over a pizza restaurant found in toppings, slices, boxes, cups, sign, pans, etc.